HamimAdal/Middleware_Space_Broker-Prototype-/README.md

 # Video Presentation

-Following are video links of this project when Space Broker is up and running (in the videos, we used red card as a proxy to the user, that was later on swirched with green ball which is easy to work with).
-We suggest to use headphones for a better experience:
+Following are video links of this project when Space Broker is up and running (in the videos, we used a red card as a proxy to the user, that was later on switched with green ball which is easy to work with).
+For a better experience, we suggest to use headphones to listen to the videos.

 ---- https://www.youtube.com/watch?v=-L-g3scnlGY (for specific location)